-One common problem that most iPad users experience is that iPad gets stuck in the recovery mode when they are trying to update it to iOS 11.4 or trying to restore an old backup to iPad.
+One common problem that most iPad users experience is that iPad gets stuck in the recovery mode when they are trying to update it to the latest iOS version ( for now iOS12.1), restore iPad, or restore an old backup to iPad.
 In such a circumstance, you can use several ways to get your iPad out of the recovery mode.
-This article will introduce the possible methods and the best way that can help you fix the issue while preventing data loss.
+This article will introduce the most efficient methods and the best way that can help you fix iPad stuck in recovery mode while preventing data loss.

-3 Methods Fix iPad Stuck in Recovery Mode
+- Solution 3.
+Fix iPad Stuck in Recovery Mode without Restoring (No Data Loss)

 Force restarting your iPad is usually an effective way to resolve iOS related issues including iPad stuck in restore mode or restore screen effortlessly.
 Here we have brought to you the tutorial to force reboot your iPad and fix your iPad software stuck issue.